th2-net/th2-data-services/README.md

 ### Data sources (providers)

-Since `v1.3.0`, the library doesn't provide data source dependencies.
+By default, the library doesn't provide any data source.

-You should provide it manually during installation.
+You should install it via dependency
-You just need to add square brackets after library name and put dependency name.

 ```
 pip install th2-data-services[dependency_name]
 ```